Kojobu/sbi/docs/docs/faq/question_02_nans.md

 where parameters led to invalid simulations.
 This can lead to poor results.
 ```

-Hence, if you are running multi-round NPE and a significant fraction of
+Hence, if you are running multi-round SNPE and a significant fraction of
 simulations returns at least one invalid number, we strongly recommend manually
 replacing the value in your simulation code as described above (or resorting to
-single-round NPE, or using a different `sbi` method entirely).
+single-round SNPE, or using a different `sbi` method entirely).